 Schizophrenia is a chronic, debilitating mental disorder that significantly impacts an individual’s perceptions, thoughts, feelings, and behavior.
-The intensity of symptoms can vary from person to person.
+The intensity of schizophrenia symptoms can vary from person to person.
 Still, most people living with schizophrenia have difficulty feeling anchored in reality and may experience hallucinations or compulsive, delusional beliefs that cause them to act out and mistrust the people around them.
 Even on good days, schizophrenia can cause difficulties with cognition and memory, making our loved ones feel isolated and unable to communicate their experiences and feelings to others.

 The exact cause of schizophrenia is unknown, but experts believe a combination of genetics, environmental factors, and altered brain chemistry and structure play a role.
-Schizophrenia is a disorder that impacts the brain in the same way that diabetes and asthma are conditions that affect the body.
+Schizophrenia is a disorder that impacts the brain in the same way that diabetes and asthma are health conditions that affect the body.
 It isn’t anyone’s fault that someone has schizophrenia.

 It can be easy for individuals living with schizophrenia and their families to become overwhelmed with feelings of hopelessness, but, much like diabetes and asthma, symptoms of schizophrenia can be managed through a combination of medication and lifestyle changes along with strong social, emotional and professional support.
-While there is as of yet no known cure, people with schizophrenia can learn to lead productive, stable lives with the right kind of support.
+While there is as of yet no known cure, people with schizophrenia can learn to lead productive, stable lives with the right kind of schizophrenia support.

 Schizophrenia Impacts Those Around You

 Mental illness often has a ripple effect on families and loved ones, creating tension, uncertainty, and emotional conflicts, along with interruptions to daily life.
 This is especially true for schizophrenia.
 The paranoia and delusional beliefs that often accompany schizophrenia can cause those living with a diagnosis to see threats and conspiracies where there are none and create difficult barriers between themselves and the people around them.
 It can be very challenging for individuals with schizophrenia to maintain healthy relationships with their families and communities.
-Without proper support, they can be left feeling incredibly isolated.
+Without proper family support, they can be left feeling incredibly isolated.